RajanishCoding/CODSOFT/Task1_TODOList/README.md

-The ToDo List App helps you manage your tasks in a simple and organized way.
-You can create, edit, and delete tasks, set their priority, and easily see what’s most important.
-All tasks are saved automatically so they remain available even after closing the app.
+The ToDo List App helps you manage tasks in a simple, organized way.
+You can create, edit, and delete tasks, set due dates and priorities, and quickly see what’s most important.
+All tasks are saved automatically and remain available even after closing the app.

 ---